Man shares Man Utd vs Bilbao Europa scoreline he saw in dream, speaks on Arsenal

-Man Shares Dreams He Had about Arsenal and Man United Versus Bilbao Europa League Match's Scoreline
+Man Shares Dream He Had About Arsenal, Man United Vs Bilbao Europa League Match Scoreline

-- A football fan has narrated two separate dreams he had about Arsenal and Manchester United football clubs
+- A football fan has narrated the dream he had about Arsenal winning a trophy this season and the scoreline for Manchester United's upcoming game in the Europa League

-- While United faces Athletic Bilbao on Thursday, May 1, in the first leg of their Europa League semi-final clash, Arsenal has a semi-final match against Paris Saint-Germain on April 29
+- Man United will meet Athletic Bilbao on May 1 in the first leg of their UEL semi-final clash, while Arsenal takes on Paris Saint-Germain in the UCL semi-finals on April 29

-- In the dreams, the young man said he saw the scoreline of the Red Devils' match against their Spanish counterparts
+- In the dream the man narrated, he claimed that he saw the scorelines of the Red Devils' match against their Spanish counterparts and saw a title in the Gunners' future

-A few days to Manchester United's Europa League semi-final's match against Athletic Bilbao and Arsenal's UEFA Champions League semi-final match against Paris Saint-Germain, a young man has made public the separate dreams he had about both football clubs.
+A Nigerian football fan may have predicted the outcome of Manchester United's upcoming match in the UEFA Europa League and Arsenal claiming a trophy in the future.

+The Red Devils face Athletic Bilbao in the first leg of the UEL semi-final on May 1, while the Gunners take on Paris Saint-Germain in the UCL semi-final first leg on April 29.

-Man United defeated Lyon in a dramatic fashion to reach the Europa League's semi-final, while Arsenal did the unexpected against Real Madrid to book their place in the UEFA Champions League semi-final.
+United defeated Lyon to reach the Europa League's semi-final, while Arsenal defeated Real Madrid in a somewhat unexpected result to book their place in the Champions League semi-final, per UEFA.

 Man's dream about Arsenal and Manchester United

-In a Facebook post, Miracle Nwoke, a Red Devils fan, said he saw his club winning Bilbao by a lone goal in Spain.
+In a Facebook post, Miracle Nwoke, who is a self-professed Red Devils fan, said he saw his club winning by a single goal against Bilbao in Spain.

-In his other dream, which came weeks before Arsenal's clash against Madrid, Miracle said he saw the London side celebrating a trophy, but couldn't tell which title it was.
-His post read:
+In his other dream, weeks before Arsenal's clash against Madrid, he saw the London side celebrating a trophy but could not tell which title it was.

 Emmanuel Igwebuike Chinedu said: